Student Money Advice

 Accept Second hand items

 Beg, borrow and ask nicely as many people as you can for stuff before you leave for uni.
 People will help and give you kitchen stuff, an old TV, maybe a laptop they don’t use anymore.
 Never be afraid to ask.
 People will be so proud that you’re off to university they will want to help you.
 And this is all free stuff!
 I love a non matching set of kitchen plates!

 Get the best bank account for free overdraft, savings rates and freebies

 Get the best bank account and check important stuff like the free overdraft limit.
 You may well need this so ensure that it is interest free.
 Keep an eye on this overdraft and avoid going over your limit, as you will be charged hefty fees.
 Next think about the best freebie going.
-Rail cards appear to still be the norm, exactly the same as 26 years ago.
+Rail cards appear to still be the norm, exactly the same as all those years ago.
 So useful if you are regularly travelling home by train, a railcard for three years is worth £70 and gives you 1/3 off rail travel.
 There are also great deals where you can get Amazon Student Prime, here is a link to get six months for free, £3.99 afterwards.

 Most of all have fun.
 University days are some of the best three to four years of your life.
 I would hate to see financial issues or running out of cash affecting it.
 Go to those student nights where drinks are a bargain price.
 Watch all the bands for cheap ticket prices at the student union.
 And don’t forget to do some studying.

 This post contains affiliate and sponsored links where I will earn a small commission if you decide to buy the product.